 They continued to live at 282 Marlborough during the 1879-1880 winter season but moved soon thereafter.
 By mid-1880 (at the time of the 1880 City Directory), the Wilburs were living in Somerville and the Pattersons were living at 38 St. James.

-By the 1880-1881 winter season, 282 Marlborough was the home of Mrs. Emeline (Dabney) Stackpole, widow of iron merchant John Ward Gurley Stackpole, and their son, Dr. Frederick Dabney Stackpole, a physician, and probably their daughters, Emeline D. Stackpole and Roxanna Stackpole.
+By the 1880-1881 winter season, 282 Marlborough was the home of Emmeline (Dabney) Paterson Stackpole, widow of Adam Paterson and of John Ward Gurley Stackpole, and her son, Dr. Frederick Dabney Stackpole, a physician, and probably their daughters, Emeline D. Stackpole and Roxanna Stackpole.
 They previously had lived at 299 Marlborough.

 The estate of Dudley Page Cotton is shown as the owner of 282 Marlborough on the 1883 Bromley map.